int19h/Bannerlord.CSharp.Scripting/README.md

 ## Prerequisites

-The mod is tested with Bannerlord e1.7.0-e1.7.1.
-Bannerlord e1.7.2 beta is not supported at the moment.
+The mod is tested with Bannerlord e1.7.0-e1.7.2.
 Older versions of the game *may* work, but are considered unsupported.

 There are no known compatibility issues with other Bannerlord mods.